These delicious buttery Viennese biscuits are delicate and the rich dark chocolate and pistachio just make them moreish and addictive.

 Preparation

-- In a medium mixing bowl, cream together the butter and icing sugar until light and fluffy.
+- In a medium mixing bowl, mix together the butter and icing sugar until light and fluffy.

 - Add the egg yolks, one at a time, until all 5 egg yolks have been incorporated.

-- Mix in the vanilla extract, salt, orange zest and flour until smooth.
+- Mix in the vanilla extract, salt, orange zest, flour and cornflour until smooth.
 You may need to scrape down the sides of the bowl a couple of times with a rubber spatula.

 - Spoon the dough into a piping bag fitted with a large star nozzle and pipe 5cm (2 inches) lengths onto the baking tray leaving at least 1cm between each one.Alternatively, you can pipe rosettes.

-- Once all the dough has been piped out, place the tray in the fridge for 15 minutes and preheat the oven to 180°C fan / 400°F / Gas 6.
+- Place the tray in the fridge for at least 30 minutes and then preheat the oven to 180°C fan / 400°F / Gas 6.

-- Baking: Place the tray on the middle shelf of the oven for 12-15minutes and bake until the biscuits are a nice pale golden-brown colour.
+- Baking: Place the tray on the middle shelf of the oven for 10-12minutes and bake until the biscuits are a nice pale golden-brown colour.

 - Cool on the baking tray for five minutes, then transfer to a wire rack.

 - Once the biscuits have cooled, place the chopped chocolate in a medium-sized heatproof bowl.
-Melt the chocolate in the microwave for a few seconds or over a pan of gently simmering water (double boiler method), stirring occasionally.
+Melt the chocolate (or in the microwave for a few seconds) over a pan of gently simmering water, stirring occasionally. *See notes.

 - Once smooth and completely melted, dip the biscuits one at a time and place them back onto the baking tray.
 Then sprinkle with the crushed pistachios.